Spectral properties and coding transitions of Haar-random quantum codes: depolarizing error channel

 This picture of well-defined bands, each associated with errors of some weight $w$, implies that the threshold transition at $p_c$ should have width $\sim 1/\sqrt{N}$ for zero-rate codes.
 This follows because the probability mass of the density matrix $\depol{(\rho_Q)}$ is dominated by errors of weight $w \in (pN - O(\sqrt{N}), pN + O(\sqrt{N}))$.
 When $|p - p_c| < O(1/\sqrt{N})$, the dominant errors have an appreciable probability of being either correctable or uncorrectable.
 Therefore, error correction fails with an $O(1)$ probability throughout this regime, and the local error model has a parametrically wider transition region than the fixed-weight error model (though both regions shrink to zero as a function of $p$ when $N \to \infty$).
-This prediction for the width of the transition region is consistent with numerics [\autoref{fig:canonical}(b)].
+This prediction for the width of the transition region is consistent with numerics, as seen from the scaling collapse of the coherent information as a function of $(p-p_c)N^{1/\nu}$ with $\nu=2$ in \autoref{fig:canonical}(b).
+This scaling also satisfies Chayes \textit{et al.}'s general bound on finite-size scaling exponents in the presence of disorder~\cite{Chayes1986}, which in our setting reads $\nu\geq 2$.
+Since the scaling exponent in the fixed-weight error channel is convincingly less than 2 (indeed, the assumption of Marchenko-Pastur statistics suggests $\nu=1$ in that case), we expect the depolarizing channel to saturate this inequality: the transition is broadened solely by the variance of error weights.